openwisp/django-freeradius/docs/source/general/setup.rst

 Create a virtual environment
 ----------------------------

 Please use a `python virtual environment <https://docs.python.org/3/library/venv.html>`_.
 It keeps everybody on the same page, helps reproducing bugs and resolving problems.
-Otherwise, you may encounter errors.

-We suggest you to use `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io>`_ for this task.
+We highly suggest to use **virtualenvwrapper**, please refer to the official `virtualenvwarpper installation page <http://virtualenvwrapper.readthedocs.io/en/latest/install.html>`_ and come back here when ready to proceed.

 .. code-block:: shell

-    mkvirtualenv radius  # create virtualenv
+    # create virtualenv
+    mkvirtualenv radius

 .. note::
-    You may encounter an error like `Python could not import the module virtualenvwrapper` **Solution**: enter `VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3` and run `source virtualenvwrapper.sh` again :)
+    If you encounter an error like ``Python could not import the module virtualenvwrapper`` add ``VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3`` and run ``source virtualenvwrapper.sh`` again :)

 Install stable version from pypi
 --------------------------------